Freifunk-Hamm/docker_mapshaper/README.md

 ## Reduce polygon complexity of GeoJSON data
 We, at Freifunk, often do not need the high precision of shape data as provided by Open Streetmap Admin Boundaries (https://wambachers-osm.website/boundaries/).
-OSM shapes files are often between 25 and 55 KB and and be reduced to approximate 6 KB without loosing to mutch details for our needs.
+OSM shapes files are often between 25 and 55 KB and and can be reduced to approximate 6 KB without loosing to mutch details for our needs.
 This reduces data transmission time but also JavaScript parsing- and rendering-time, especially if you render e.g. more then 70 shapes as Freifunk Münsterland do.

 ```
 mapshaper -i sampleData/hamm.geojson -quiet -simplify percentage=10% -o sampleData/hamm_lowResolution.geojson